manetu/policyengine/docs/docs/concepts/annotations.md

     "admin" in input.principal.mannotations.capabilities
 }

-# Resource must have matching tag
+# Resource must have a matching tag
 allow {
     some tag in input.resource.annotations.tags
     tag in input.principal.mannotations.allowed_tags